ankonzoid/artificio/similar_images_AE/README.md

 ### Usage:

-To make sure our similar images finder (trained on steakhouse food images) works on our given steakhouse test images, run the command:
+To make sure our similar images finder (trained on steakhouse food images) works on our test images,

+1. Run the command:

     > python similar_images_AE.py

 When the run is complete, your answer images can be found in the `output` directory.
 However, if you would like to train the model from scratch then:

 1. In `similar_images_AE.py`, set: